What is an Egg Donor Travel Cycle?

 USC Fertility IVF coordinator Tracey Desai concurs and says sometimes an extended visit is necessary.
 “If the intended mother will carry the pregnancy, we require them to be here for the entire cycle, as well as for the initial consult.”
 Desai, who works with Dr. Richard Paulson, adds that many times all communication can be completed via email and phone.

 Choosing a clinic – if you are travelling from Europe, you might consider an east coast fertility clinic or from Asia and Australia, a clinic in California or Nevada might be a better option.
 We also have clients who work with a clinic that is closer to their egg donor or surrogate, in order to cut down on the cost of a travel cycle.
 In all cases, we encourage clients to do their research and find a doctor and clinic that feels right for them.

-- When looking for a surrogate, consider where she lives.
+When looking for a surrogate, consider where she lives.
 Some states are more ‘surrogate-friendly’ and it can save a lot of legal hassle if you work with a surrogate in a state that has more relaxed laws when it comes to surrogacy.
 Your Donor Concierge Surrogate Search package includes guidance on finding a surrogate in a state that is appropriate for your family.
 We'll refer you to attorneys who specialize in working with international surrogacy and will make recommendations based on your country and family requirements.

 Want to know more?
 Why not schedule a free consultation.
 Donor Concierge has an e-book available to Intended Parents who work with us to find an egg donor, a surrogate or a sperm donor.We're here for you.